tc39/proposal-temporal/docs/date.md

 - `duration` (object): A `Temporal.Duration` object or a duration-like object.
 - `options` (optional object): An object with properties representing options for the addition.
   The following options are recognized:
-  - `disambiguation` (optional string): How to deal with additions that result in out-of-range values.
+  - `overflow` (optional string): How to deal with additions that result in out-of-range values.
     Allowed values are `constrain` and `reject`.
     The default is `constrain`.